johnshearing/PrivateKeyVault/README.md

 #### Setting time without and Internet connection
 `sudo date -s 2017-02-05 15:30:0`

-#### Destroying all information on the SD card
+#### Deleting information on the SD card
 It is not possible to securely wipe an SD card.
+It is not possible to securely delete information on an SD card.
+Any information deleted from an SD card can be easily recovered in a very simple computer lab.
 So never think you can delete private keys using any method.
 The only way to delete data on an SD card is to destroy the card with a hot flame and then smash it into pieces.

 ### Using Your PrivateKeyVault